 The Subscription business model is comparatively new to the mobile world.
 It is quite close to the freemium model and lets users test the app first.
 You will find the model generating exceptionally with profits for apps with high user engagement.

-Example: The apps include music and video streaming apps like Netflix, Spotify, and Apple music; you will also find productivity apps and online periodicals in this category with options like Evernote and Todoist.
+Example: The apps include music and video streaming apps like Netflix, Spotify, and Apple Music; you will also find productivity apps and online periodicals in this category with options like Evernote and Todoist.

 The model has two options: non-renewing subscriptions and automatically renewing subscriptions.